ycrc/ycrc.github.io/docs/clusters-at-yale/access/courses.md

-## Node Reservations
+## Dedicated Nodes for Courses

-*If* the instructor has coordinated with the YCRC for dedicated nodes for the course, they are available in an `education` or `education_gpu` partition.
-The nodes can be requested using the `-p partition_name` flag.
+Dedicated nodes for courses are available in the `education` or `education_gpu` partitions.
+You can request these nodes for your jobs using the `-p partition_name` flag.
 See our [Slurm documentation](/clusters-at-yale/job-scheduling/) for more information on submitting jobs.
-Note you will be sharing the partitions with any other courses that also requested nodes.
+Note you will be sharing these partitions with other courses.
 If your jobs need to exceed the restrictions of the partitions, please have your instructor or TF contact us.

 Course members are welcome to use the public partitions of the cluster.
 However, we request that students [be respectful](/clusters-at-yale/access/accounts/) in their usage as not to disrupt ongoing research work.